nod0n/calamares_wiki/Translate-Guide.md

  - Please don't change keyboard shortcuts unless you really really have to (keyboard shortcuts can be recognized by having *&letter* in the string).
+   For Indic languages (Assamese, Hindi and Malayalam and others) the keyboard shortcuts are generally left in Latin-1.

 ## New Languages